Height & Footprint

 performance troupes and big 'drops' is not available.

-For almost identical cost as my Standard Duty rig, theirs does NOT have the upgraded features.
+Theirs only goes to 18 ft and for almost identical cost as my Standard Duty rig, theirs does NOT have the upgraded features.

 Please also note,